Frequently Asked Questions

 - How do I know you have received my entries?
 If you enter online you will receive a confirmation email by return.
 If you do not receive this it means there could have be a problem with your order.
 If this happens please call the office and we will check the status of your order.
 In addition to this email we will be sent a confirmation letter through the post.
 This may take up to 14 days depending on the time of year.
 Postal entries you will receive a confirmation letter in the post – again this could take up to 14 days.
 Once you receive this letter please CHECK THE INFORMATION ON IT IS CORRECT.

 - Do entries really close on the closing date?
 YES THEY DO.
 Here in the office we cannot emphasise just how important it is for you to adhere to this date.
-This year’s closing dates are postal entries 17th July and online entries at midnight 24th July.
+The closing dates for postal entries are as per current schedule and online entries at midnight as per current schedule.
 Once the online closing date has passed we are unable to catalogue anymore horses or take any addition entries from catalogued horses as we have to move on to the next stage of the show preparation.

 - Can I do additional entries at the show?
 Yes you can for CATALOGUED horses only and as long as there is availability in the class.
 All you need do is come to show office by 4.00pm the proceeding day of the class you wish to enter.